RK0429/cespy/design/plan.md

   * Any functionality unique to kuPyLTSpice (not already in kupicelib) must be integrated.
 For instance, kuPyLTSpice might have provided certain convenience classes or batch simulation orchestration (e.g., `sim_batch.py`, `sim_runner.py` in kuPyLTSpice) – we will incorporate those into the `sim/` module of the unified package.
 The goal is **no loss of major features** from either project.
   * Redundant files will be eliminated.
 We will avoid having two versions of the same utility.
 This means dropping the smaller duplicate modules from kuPyLTSpice and keeping the robust ones from kupicelib, merging differences as needed.

-* **Shared Utilities:** Both packages have a `utils` (or similar) module for things like encoding detection, sweep iteration, etc. These will be unified under `kupicelib.utils`.
+* **Shared Utilities:** Both packages have a `utils` (or similar) module for things like encoding detection, sweep iteration, etc. These will be unified under `cespy.utils`.
 For example, the `sweep_iterators.py` appears in both (with identical or similar purpose); we will maintain one version (likely the one from kupicelib unless kuPyLTSpice’s differs significantly).

 * **Engine Interfaces:** We will keep the multiple simulator support from kupicelib’s `simulators/` intact (this is a strength of kupicelib).
 The LTSpice control logic in kuPyLTSpice (which presumably was adapted from PyLTSpice) can be merged with kupicelib’s `ltspice_simulator.py` if there are improvements or differences.
 The unified package will thus support all the simulators kupicelib supported, under one roof.
-If the merged package name is still **kupicelib**, this is fitting since it was already not LTSpice-specific in capability.

 * **Client-Server Mode:** If maintaining the remote simulation server capability is desired (it likely is, since kupicelib includes it), we keep the `client_server` subpackage.
 We might simplify it if possible (for example, ensure that the normal `sim_runner` can optionally run jobs via the server, rather than having entirely separate code paths), but such integration can be an enhancement.
 At minimum, the existing server/client functionality will be preserved in the unified package (so users can run a `sim_server` and submit simulation tasks remotely or in parallel).